On this page

 Main API keys

 When creating a main API key, you’re starting from zero, and define all the rights and restrictions.
 You can create, view, and manage these from the dashboard or with the API.
-They’re usually long-lasting and central to your solution, but you should rotate them frequently for security purposes.
+They’re usually long-lasting and central to your solution, but you should rotate them for security purposes.

 Secured API keys always derive from one of your main API keys.
 They inherit the rights and restrictions of their base API keys, which they can’t override.
 It means you can never generate a Secured API key with fewer restrictions than its base API key.
 For example, if a base key restricts a search to 1,000 records, a derived Secured API key can keep that same restriction or limit it even more, but never less.

 Secured API keys are virtual, which means they aren’t stored anywhere, and you can’t find them on the Algolia dashboard.
-You generate them on the fly, usually for particular circumstances like granting temporary access or giving a user access to only a subset of data.
+You generate them on the fly, usually for particular circumstances like granting temporary access or giving a user access to a subset of data.

 Here are some common use cases for Secured API keys: